 ii) Cellular Endosperm: In cellular endosperm, the primary endosperm nucleus undergoes repeated cell divisions, leading to the formation of individual cells within the embryo sac.

-iii) Helobial Endosperm: In helobial endosperm, there is a combination of both nuclear and cellular endosperm characteristics.
+iii) Helobial Endosperm: This type of endosperm displays features of both nuclear and cellular types, representing a transitional form between the two.
 Initially, the primary endosperm nucleus undergoes free nuclear divisions, and later, cell walls form, converting it into cellular endosperm.

 Each type of endosperm serves as a nutrient reservoir for the developing embryo and plays a crucial role in supporting seed development and germination.